NannyML/nannyml/docs/quick.rst

 data.
 The walk through is concise to help you get familiar with fundamental concepts and structure of the library.
-NannyML provides other useful functionalities (like :ref:`multivariate drift detection<multivariate_drift_detection>`) that can help you monitor your production models comprehensively.
+NannyML provides other useful functionalities (like :ref:`multivariate drift detection<multivariate_drift_detection>`) that can help you monitor your models in production comprehensively.
 All :ref:`our tutorials<tutorials>` are a good place to start exploring them.

 If you want to know what is implemented under the hood - visit :ref:`how it works<how_it_works>`.
 Finally, if you just look for examples on other datasets or ML problems look through our :ref:`examples<examples>`.